TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

+- 03/2023 Invited to serve as a reviewer for NeurIPS 2023
 - 02/2023 Our paper titled "Cluster-level contrastive learning for emotion recognition in conversations" got accepted in IEEE Transactions on Affective Computing
 - 12/2022 Invited to serve as a program committee member for ACL'23
 - 11/2022 Our paper titled "Emotion fusion for mental illness detection from social media: A survey" got accepted in Information Fusion